energywebfoundation/iam-client-lib/docs/guides/claim.md

 }
 ```

 The claimType is a string composed of the **role name** and the **namespace** to which the role belongs to.

-Example:
+Example: **"email.roles.verification.apps.energyweb.iam.ewc"**
-**"email.roles.kyc.apps.OKE.iam.ewc"**

 Namespaced roles are persisted in the Role Repository in the [IAM Cache Server](https://energy-web-foundation.gitbook.io/energy-web/technology/the-stack/utility-layer-1#identity-access-and-management-iam-cache-server).

 ### Role Claim Data Persistence

 #### Blockchain

 Depending on if the requester wants to register the claim On-Chain and/or Off-Chain, The IAM Client library's Claim Service saves claim data either to [IPFS](https://ipfs.io) as an encoded JWT token, or in the ClaimManager smart contract's registry.
 This is discussed [below](#off-chain-registration).

 #### Repository

 Claim data is also persisted by the [IAM Cache Server](https://github.com/energywebfoundation/iam-cache-server/tree/master/src/modules/claim) in the Role Claim Repository.
 The IAM Client library's Claim Service methods post claim data to the Cache Server, where the data is persisted by the Cache Server's Claims Service methods.
 View the Cache Server's [Claim Service on GitHub](https://github.com/energywebfoundation/iam-cache-server/blob/master/src/modules/claim/claim.service.ts#L422).

 ### 1. Requesting Claims

 A claim request is created by the signer and submitted to the Role issuer(s) using the [createClaimRequest](../api/classes/ClaimsService.md#createclaimrequest) method.

 The createClaimRequest method creates a claim request message (of type [IClaimRequest](../api/interfaces/IClaimRequest.md)), and sends the message to the [IAM cache server](https://github.com/energywebfoundation/iam-cache-server/tree/master/src/modules/claim):

 ```
 const message: IClaimRequest = {